 In this course, students are provided with training in basic microbiology laboratory skills such as laboratory safety, aseptic techniques, and methods for bacterial isolation and quantitation.
 Laboratory exercises focus on the investigative nature of microbiology.
 Students are given the opportunity to design and conduct experiments on their own and are required to submit reports in the format of a scientific journal.
-In addition, advanced microbiology techniques are explored in workshopstyle exercises.
+In addition, advanced microbiology techniques are explored in workshop-style exercises.
 Students registered for BIOL 315 must register for BIOL 317.
-Students registered for BIOL 316 must register for BIOL 318.
+Students registered for BIOL 316 must register for BIOL 318 or permission of Instructor.